-Sebastopol.
+The "Sebastopol Hills" "neighborhood" is described as: "Coolest sub-region of Russian River Valley.
+Sebastopol Hills spans east and west around the southwest portion of the town of Sebastopol.
 Soil type is mostly Goldridge.
 Find acclaimed full-bodied Pinot with just the right amount of acidity."

-The "Eastern Hills" "neighborhood" is described as: "Following the Western Edge of the Mayacamas range.
-This northernmost neighborhood has the least fog influence.
+The "Eastern Hills" "neighborhood" is described as: "Following the western edge of the Mayacamas range, this northernmost neighborhood has the least fog influence.
 Soils may be the most diverse within the Valley and are both volcanic and sedimentary.
-The western-facing vineyards along the hills are exposed to warm afternoon temperatures, and grapes tend to ripen earlier."
+The western facing vineyards along the hills are exposed to warm afternoon temperatures and grapes tend to ripen earlier."

-As demonstrated above, while there are certain core components of the Russian River Valley AVA that remain constant, such as the "coastal cool" climate, fog intrusion, and ubiquity of Goldridge Sandy Loam Soils, there are also clear ways to differentiate these different long-recognized wine grape growing areas of the Russian River Valley AVA, such as Sebastopol Hills.
+As demonstrated above, while there are certain core components of the Russian River Valley AVA that remain constant, such as the "coastal cool" climate, fog intrusion, and presence of Goldridge Sandy Loam Soils, there are also clear ways to differentiate these different long-recognized wine grape growing areas of the Russian River Valley AVA, such as the proposed Sebastopol Hills AVA, as demonstrated throughout this petition in Section 5.0 Distinguishing Features.
 This is precisely why petitioners now respectfully request that the TTB engage in the rulemaking process to formalize Sebastopol Hills as its own AVA.